 [DURNS01]

-The development shall be carried out in accordance with the recommendations from the Noise Level Impact Assessment - developed by Craig Hill Acoustics for 33-35 Boys Street Tweed Heads.
+The development shall be carried out in accordance with the recommendations from the Noise Level Impact Assessment - developed by Craig Hill Acoustics for 33-35 Boyd Street Tweed Heads.

 [DURNS02]

 PRIOR TO OCCUPATION

 Prior to occupation of the building adequate proof and/or documentation is to be submitted to the NSW Land and Housing Corporation to identify that all commitment on the BASIX "Schedule of Commitments" have been complied with.